dustinpfister/blog_posts/_posts/nodejs-path-parse.md

 layout: post
 categories: node.js
 id: 601
-updated: 2020-01-31 18:10:37
+updated: 2020-01-31 18:14:30
-version: 1.5
+version: 1.6
 ---
 In the [node path](https://nodejs.org/api/path.html) core build in module of node js there is the [path parse](https://nodejs.org/api/path.html#path_path_parse_path) method.
 This is a method that can be used to parse a path string into an object with properties for each of the parts of a typical file system path.
+Properties of a path like the dir to a file as well as the filename and file extension.

+There is also a user space npm package called [path-parse](https://www.npmjs.com/package/path-parse) that aims to be a so called [ponyfill](https://github.com/sindresorhus/ponyfill) of this native nodejs path module method.
+However I do not see much of a need for such a package as this is something that was introduced a long time ago and seems to work just fine.

 <!-- more -->